ocampb/untitledDogGame/README.md

 ## How to Play:
 - clone my `untitledDogGame` repository
 - download and install [Python](https://www.python.org/downloads/)
-- Navigate to `untitledDogGame` in your Terminal application
+- navigate to `untitledDogGame` in your Terminal application
-- Run the following code: `python3 untitledDogGame.py`
+- run the following code: `python3 untitledDogGame.py`

 ## Medium Article: